TreverCullen/docker-flask/README.md

 Our apps will be running on Ubuntu (Currently 15.10) VMs in AWS.

-1. Edit aws-dm Credentials
+Edit aws-dm Credentials
 	* ID and Key usually found in *~/.aws/credentials*
 	* __This file is not yet included, pending approval.
-If needed immediately, contact tknox@umich.edu__
+If needed immediately, contact tknox@umich.edu.__

-2. Run aws-dm Following Prompts
+Run aws-dm following the prompts

-3. Repeat Step 2 for the number of VMs you would like to be in you Docker Swarm
+	* Repeat for the number of VMs you would like to be in you Docker Swarm

 ### Docker Swarm

-1. Find IP of Host VM
+Find IP of Host VM
 	1. [Log into UMich AWS Console](https://michigan-engineering.signin.aws.amazon.com/console)
 	2. Find Private IP
-		* Services -> EC2 -> Instances -> YOUR_INSTANCE -> Private IP
+		* Services > EC2 > Instances > YOUR_INSTANCE > Private IP
 	3. Note: you can also find the Private IP through SSH
 		1. `ssh -i /PATH/TO/KEY ubuntu@PUBLIC_DNS`
 			* Key Pair is usually located in `~/.docker/machine/machines/INSTANCE_NAME/id_rsa`